 Believe it or not, a negative review of an AAA title means more to the journalist than a positive review of your little indie gem.

 If the majority of your mobile game’s missions are trapped behind a horrible F2P monetisation-mania-gem-filled paywall, don’t expect a journalist to have to wait five days to unlock a level.
 Do yourself a favour and prepare a review build that doesn’t require excess waiting.

 I’ve got my lead-time, I’ve got my journalist insight, but what’s the future looking like?

 The landscape has changed drastically over the last few years, and it’ll continue to do so with each passing year.

 With influencers able to produce content straight from their consoles, reviews now come in a variety of different forms.

 But that’s not to say that the value of the traditional games reviewer should be discounted!

 Despite the impression that traditional games journalism is becoming more and more irrelevant, this couldn’t be further from the truth.

-Your shouty, purple-haired YouTuber with 500,000 subscribers uses these game sites to figure out what sort of games he/she should cover on his/her channel.
+Content creators and influencers of all channel-sizes use these game sites to figure out what sort of games they should cover on their channel.

 Astonishing, isn’t it?